oakes/tag-soup/README.md

 ## Introduction

-A library that uses tools.reader to parse clojure code into a list of maps describing each token.
+A Clojure and ClojureScript library that uses tools.reader to parse clojure code into a list of maps describing each token.

 ## Licensing